pencil. The ball would always roll away from the direction of the push, first rolling one

 passage through the current human crisis.
 A fundamental way of looking at life is by

-examiningneedsandactionsand their relationship to survival.
+and their relationship to survival.

 All living organisms have needs.
-The primary drive of all living organisms is to survive
+The primary drive of all living organisms is to survive—

 to continue to live.
 To accomplish survival, living organisms require a zone of

 survivability.
-In science we call this zone of survivability the
+In science we call this zone of survivability the biosphere.
+The biosphere is

 the environmental zone where a living organism can meet its needs and act to survive.

-and wehumans.
+humans.
 These three classes of life each require a different biosphere to meet their

 needs.

-Plantsneed carbon dioxide from the air, sunlight, water, and adequate minerals from the
+need carbon dioxide from the air, sunlight, water, and adequate minerals from the

 soil.
 Plants are able to grow and reproduce by utilizing sunlight in the process science